igee-17/react-infiniteScroll-photo-generator/README.md

 -Scroll event listener on window loads photos from Unsplash photo API

--Has a input form that on submit, queries Unslash API for photos based on search-input(query parameter)
+-Has a input form that on submit, queries Unsplash API for photos based on search-input(query parameter)

 Languages: HTML, CSS, javaScript
 Framework: React.js